InsightSoftwareConsortium/ITKThinShellDemons/README.md

 4. Registration Method (itkMeshToMeshRegistrationMethod)

-This class is templated over the pointset-to-pointset registration method.
+This class is templated over the point set to pointset registration method.
 Users will create an object of this class to perform Thin Shell Demons.
 See the test example for usage.